image

 SCOPE

-• registration of active ingredients and control of inert ingredients;
+• registration of pesticides (including their active ingredients and control of inert ingredients);

-• requirement for a permit to deal with unregistered pesticides; and
+• requirement for a permit to trade, manufacture, possess, or use any scheduled pesticide or any other unregistered pesticide; and

 • minimum requirements for labeling and bottling of pesticides.